IshikaPanwar23/Banking-Churn-Prediction/README.md

 ## 4. Load models to display predictions on app
 A Streamlit-based web application that predicts whether a bank customer is likely to exit (churn) or stay, using multiple Machine Learning models.
+5. Output
+Prediction from each ML model:
+Customer Exits or
+Customer Stays.
+Final majority verdict &
+Clean UI cards for easy comparison.
 ## References

 - [Kaggle - Churn Modelling Calssification Data Set](https://www.kaggle.com/shrutimechlearn/churn-modelling)